Pi4J/pi4j.github.io/content/sbc/x86-arm-riscv.md

 ### Java on RISC-V

-As I mentioned at the start, one of my goals for 2025 is to dive deeper into Java on RISC-V. This is where things get really exciting, but also really experimental...
+This is where things get really exciting, but also really experimental...

 The good news is that Java officially supports RISC-V with the [OpenJDK RISC-V Port Project](https://wiki.openjdk.org/spaces/RISCVPort/overview) and the [sources on GitHub > openjdk > riscv-port](https://github.com/openjdk/riscv-port).
 Today, you can run Java on RISC-V hardware with: